TandaHQ/react-hackernews-bootcamp-one/chapters/zero.md

 ### Commands

+`yarn` is a package manager built by Facebook that helps install and manage any code dependencies for your projects.
+It is similar to `npm`, which comes with `node`, but has advantages such as improved install speeds and shortened commands.

 You will need to have `yarn` installed.
 You can add this if you don't have it with `npm i -g yarn`.
 After that, to add dependencies, use `yarn add <dependency>`, and to start the server, use `yarn start`.
 You can start the server now and leave it running in the background - it will create a new bundle every time you change a file.
 It should also open your browser - if it doesn't, navigate to http://localhost:8082.
 You should see a message there that says 'Hello Hacker News'.

 ### Current Application